michaelneu/p2p-enroll/README.md

 ## Benchmark

-When building this project in Release mode and running it from the command line, it can mine nonces with ~6.4 MH/s.
+When building this project in Release mode and running it from the command line, it can mine nonces with ~6.4 MH/s on an idle Intel Xeon Prozessor E3-1231 v3 at 3.4 GHz with one thread per logical core under Windows 10.

 ## License